dhairya-1105/image_colorization/README.md

 - **Output**: Colorized images (ab channels of LAB)
 - **Loss**: A combination of adversarial loss and L1 loss.

+The discriminator is a **PatchGAN** which uses convolutions to convert the Generator's 256 * 256 * 3 output into a 30 * 30 * 1 feature map, such that each pixel value of the feature map corresponds to a 70 * 70 patch of the generated image.

 ## Implementation Details
 ### Dataset Used
 I used 10k randomly sampled images from the COCO Minitrain dataset, which originally consists of 25k images.
 The dataset can be accessed from [Kaggle](https://www.kaggle.com/datasets/trungit/coco25k)